aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 ## About the Tools<a name="about_the_tools"></a>

 Here's a brief overview of each tool.
-If you're already familiar with them, feel free to skip ahead to the setup section.

 ### dlt (data load tool)
 dlt is an open-source Python library designed to simplify data loading.
 What we found particularly useful is how it automates schema inference, data normalization, and incremental loading.
 Some key features: